Bighairymtnman/JDBC-Reference/README.md

 Each section includes practical, well-commented code examples demonstrating implementation and best practices for database programming.

 ## Learning Path
-1. Start with Basics for core database concepts
+1. Start with JDBCElements for core concepts
+2. Move to JDBCBasics for database fundamentals
-2. Move to Advanced for performance and optimization
+3. Advance to AdvancedJDBC for performance and optimization

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.